USRSE/usrse.github.io/_posts/2019-05-06-usrse-goals.md

 ## Advocacy

-  We aim to promote RSEs impact on research, highlighting the increasingly critical and valuable role RSEs serve.
+  We aim to promote RSEs' impact on research, highlighting the increasingly critical and valuable role RSEs serve.

 ## Resources